Jordan-Glass/blog.jglass.me/content/posts/getting-started-with-zola-part-1/index.md

 You can also override only part of a file, as detailed [here](https://www.getzola.org/documentation/themes/extending-a-theme/#overriding-a-block).

 1. Firstly, I extended the `404.html` template to remove the `:(` face from the "Page not found" message.
 2. Next, I extended the `macros.html` template to change how dates are formatted, as well as add an updated tag and date if a post was updated, and change how drafts are tagged from `DRAFT` to `(Draft)`.
-See information on date-time codes [here](https://help.gnome.org/users/gthumb/stable/gthumb-date-formats.html.en), and the templates I extended in [my GitHub repo](<https://github.com/Jordan-Glass/blog.jglass.me/tree/main/templates).
+See information on date-time codes [here](https://help.gnome.org/users/gthumb/stable/gthumb-date-formats.html.en).
 3. Finally, I extended `nav.html` to add the `rel="me"` attribute to Mastodon social links, with some help formatting from [here](https://kb.novaordis.com/index.php/Helm_Template_If/Else).
 This enables the link to this blog to appear as verified on the platform.

+You can see these three templates in the `templates` folder in [my GitHub repo](https://github.com/Jordan-Glass/blog.jglass.me/tree/main/templates).

 # Pushing changes